 COMPENSATED ABSENCES - Employees are allowed 10 paid days of leave per contract year which commences on July 1 and ends on June 30.
-The employees are given 3 days on the first day of the contract year and accumulate 1 day of leave for each month of employment thereafter, not to exceed 10 days in a contract year.
+The employees are given 4 days on the first day of the contract year and accumulate 1 day of leave for each month of employment thereafter, not to exceed 10 days in a contract year.
 The School will provide pay for accumulated leave time upon termination based upon the set rate in the individual employee contracts.
 The liability for these compensated absences is recorded as long-term in the government-wide statement of net position and not reported in the fund level balance sheet because the liability is generally not payable from expendable available financial resources.

 CAPITAL ASSETS - Expenditures for capital assets acquired for School purposes are reported in the general fund.
-Property and equipment having an original cost of \$750 or more and that is either titled in the School's name or for which the School has the continuing responsibility for maintenance, is reported at cost, net of accumulated depreciation, in the government wide financial statements.
+Property and equipment having an original cost of \$750 or more and that is either titled in the School's name or for which the School has the continuing responsibility for maintenance, is reported at cost, net of accumulated depreciation, in the government-wide financial statements.
 Donated assets are recorded at fair market value as of the date received.
 Other costs incurred for repairs and maintenance are expensed as incurred.
-Contributions of funds from federal, state, or local sources for the purpose of purchasing or constructing capital assets are recorded as capital contributions.